MiroHallo/hypo/README.md

 4 REQUIREMENTS
 ===================

-  MATLAB version R2016b

-  MATLAB: Codes do not require any additional Matlab Toolboxes
+  MATLAB: Version R2016b, Codes do not require any additional Matlab Toolboxes

 5 COPYRIGHT
 ===================